francesco086/MCIntegrator/README.md

 #MCIntegrator

-Fortran module useful for computing numerical integrals with the Monte Carlo method.
+Fortran modules for computing numerical integrals with the Monte Carlo method.
-Included there are same basic tools for finding the average and stadard deviation of an array of data.
+Some basic tools for finding the average and stadard deviation of an array of data are included.

-In the folder `doc/` there is a user manual in pdf.
+In `doc/` there is a user manual in pdf.

-In teh folder `examples/` there are several examples.
+In `examples/` there are several examples.